adityasinghania3802/HoroscopeAPI/README.md

 - Horoscope > History

-## Design decisions (brief)
+## Design decisions

-- Simplicity first: Express server with minimal dependencies; no external horoscope APIs.
+- Express server with minimal dependencies; no external horoscope APIs.
-- Deterministic generation: `utils/horoscopes.js` uses a base message per zodiac and a date-derived "lucky number" for daily variety without persistence.
+- `utils/horoscopes.js` uses a base message per zodiac and a date-derived "lucky number" for daily variety without persistence.
 - Auth with JWT: Short, stateless session tokens; user password hashed (bcrypt).
-- Derived data: Zodiac sign is computed from birthdate on signup and stored with the user for quick lookups.
+- Zodiac sign is computed from birthdate on signup and stored with the user for quick lookups.
-- History model: `History` collection stores one document per user per day (unique index on `user + servedForDate`) for idempotent writes and fast history queries.
+- `History` collection stores one document per user per day (unique index on `user + servedForDate`) for idempotent writes and fast history queries.
 - Backfill on read: The history endpoint fills any missing days for the requested window by computing and upserting records per day (idempotent), so clients always receive a contiguous range.
 - UTC-normalized dates: All daily boundaries use UTC (`startOfUTCDay`) to avoid timezone drift.